microsoftgraph/dotnetcore-console-sample/day23-planner/README.md

     }
     ```
 1. Inside the `Helpers` folder add a class `PlannerHelper.cs` with the following definition.

-We will build on this class during the exercice.
+We will build on this class during the exercise.
 As it is defined, the helper will list current plans for the first group it can find, and create one if none exist.

     ```cs